 Concerningly, these figures were about ten times the average critical care burden that was attributable to COVID-19.

-And the figures do not even include deaths where alcohol was considered a contributing factor.
+These figures do not even include deaths where alcohol was considered a contributing factor.
 The data only included alcohol deaths that were caused by acute illnesses such as alcohol poisoning and chronic conditions such as alcoholic liver cirrhosis.

 Alcohol companies block alcohol policy improvements